DMOJ/docs/docs/problem_format/custom_graders.md

 - {in: seed2.5.in, points: 20}
 - ```

-An example of interactor would be as follows:
+An example of interactor is as follows.
+Note that it is not necessary to flush, even if `unbuffered` is not true.
 ```cpp
 #include <cstdio>
 #include <cstdlib>